carlfranklin/MobileDnr5/README.md

 </ContentPage.Resources>
 ```

-Now change our new horizontal `StackPanel` of buttons to this:
+Now change our new horizontal `StackLayout` of buttons to this:

 ```xaml
 <StackLayout Orientation="Horizontal" HeightRequest="50" >